t-karasova/grs-samples-python/tutorial_ordering.md

 Just find the comment

-"# [TRY DIFFERENT ORDERING EXPRESSIONS HERE:]"
+"TRY DIFFERENT ORDERING EXPRESSIONS HERE:"

-and change the ordering expresion to:
+and change the ordering expression to:
 ```order = 'price asc'``` or just ```order = 'price'``` - that's an equivalent expressions since ascending is the default ordering direction.

 Run the sample in a terminal with the command: